Miley Cyrus poses nude, hugging a pig, for Paper Magazine

-LOS ANGELES Pop singer Miley Cyrus is back in the buff, covered only in mud as she hugs a pig to support the charity she founded in a photo gracing Paper Magazine, as she reveals her romantic attraction to females.
+LOS ANGELES, June 9 Pop singer Miley Cyrus is back in the buff, covered only in mud as she hugs a pig to support the charity she founded in a photo gracing Paper Magazine, as she reveals her romantic attraction to females.

 Cyrus, who made waves in 2013 when she appeared nude atop a swinging ball in the music video for her hit song "Wrecking Ball," appears on the cover of the pop culture magazine strategically hugging a pig to support the Happy Hippy Foundation, which she founded to help raise funds and awareness for homeless and LGBT youth.